 So learning to manage time effectively allows you to feel in control.
 Your team trusts you to lead, and your boss trusts you to get results.
 You don’t feel weighed down by the responsibility of being a manager because you’re on top of projects.
 And this ensures you can anticipate potential roadblocks and deal with them before they become problematic.

 In comparison, poor time management often leads to unhappy teams that typically deliver substandard work late and over budget.
 It’s frustrating and easily rectified because you can learn effective time management skills.

 If you have the goal of building a productive team, you need the following time management skills.

 You can also join our Marketing & Business Academy.
-It consists of weekly calls with Allan, access to a library of trainings, and step-by-step guides.
+It consists of monthly office hours, access to a library of trainings, and step-by-step guides.
 Find out more here.

 11 time management strategies for team leaders